How I'd actually use this on a flip

 Why does the calculator round up to the next full box?

-Because tile ships in complete boxes.
-Most suppliers won't accept partial-box returns — once you open a box to grab a few tiles, the rest is yours.
-The Material Order Cushion's third line ("What I'd actually order: X boxes") reflects this physical reality.
-The cushion includes both the waste-factor allowance AND the next-box rounding; the calculator's coverage line shows total sq ft at the final box quantity so you can see how much surplus you're holding for breakage + future patches.
+Because tile ships in complete boxes, and most suppliers won't accept partial-box returns.
+Once you open a box, the rest is yours.
+What the cushion absorbs: The waste-factor allowance (breakage, miscuts) AND the rounding to the next full box your supplier ships.
+Where it surfaces: The Material Order Cushion's third line — “What I'd actually order: X boxes” — reflects this physical reality.
+What to do with the surplus: Save 1-2 spare tiles per SKU for future patches.
+The coverage line shows total sq ft at the final box quantity, so you can see how much surplus you're holding.

 Should I order tile from one lot or split across batches?